JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 <tab title="2023.3 and later" group-key="newThreading">

 Reading data is allowed from any thread.

 Read operations need to be wrapped in a read action (RA) if not invoked via `Application.invokeLater()`.

+If invoked from a non-UI thread or from the UI thread but via `SwingUtilities.invokeLater()`, it must be explicitly wrapped in a read action (RA).

 </tab>

 <tab title="Earlier versions" group-key="oldThreading">

 Reading data is allowed from any thread.

 Reading data from the UI thread does not require any special effort.

-However, read operations performed from any other thread need to be wrapped in a read action (RA).
+However, read operations performed from any other thread must be wrapped in a read action (RA).

 </tab>